Ancellie/SelfAssessment_2_course/Skills/JavaScript.md

   - super: 👂 heard
   - Symbol: 🖐️ used
   - Reflect: 👂 heard
-- Statemen:ts
+- Statements
   - if: 🖐️ used
   - while: 🖐️ used
   - do..while: 🖐️ used
   - for: 🖐️ used
   - for..in: 🖐️ used
   - for..of: 🖐️ used
-  - for awa:it
+  - for await
   - throw: 🖐️ used
   - break: 🖐️ used
   - continue: 🖐️ used
   - import: 🖐️ used
-  - export: 🖐️used
+  - export: 🖐️ used
   - label:
   - try..catch: 🖐️ used
   - switch: 🖐️ used
   - class: 🖐️ used
   - new Error: 🖐️ used
   - with: 🖐️ used
-- Functio:ns
+- Functions
   - function declaration: 🖐️ used
   - function expression
   - return: 🖐️ used